adriantoine/bloql/README.md

 # Usage

+Have a look there for minimal and understandable examples: [bloql-example](https://github.com/adriantoine/bloql-examples)

+# Real world usage

 It is currently used on my personal website: https://github.com/adriantoine/adriantoine.com

 - Here is the backend part to set up the posts folder and the data retriever (in this case it's just markdown files from a folder): https://github.com/adriantoine/adriantoine.com/blob/master/server.js#L25-L29